calidan-x/summer-site/docs/intro.md

   TypeScript can be used for runtime request validation, and save a lot of duplicated code for request DTO.

 - **Simply DTO Conversion**<br/>
-  Backend programming always deals with lots of DTO conversion, Summer provide 2 easy and safe functions for conversion.
+  Backend programming always deals with lots of DTO conversion, Summer provides 2 easy and safe functions for conversion.

 - **Custom Decorator**<br/>
   Custom decorator in Summer can extract request params, do auth, method interception, modify request results and lots of powerful jobs.